Within each and every one of us is an inner child.

 Also, amethyst is great for clearing third eye chakra from any past life traumas.

-An amazing heart healer and opener of heart chakra.
+An amazing heart healer and opener of the heart chakra.

 This stone aids in forgiveness and releasing heavy emotional scars.